Privrednik: History

 Undoubtedly, the Privrednik Society was the fulfillment of Matijević's goal, based on an ideal he himself expressed, "The greatest deed is to give a man honest work and pay."

-MatijeviĆ's ultimate purpose was to establish an efficient organization — Privrednik — to identify talented children (boys and girls) from poor Serbian families in Dalmatia, Lika, Kordun, Banija, Baranja, Slavonia, Bosnia, Herzegovina and Vojvodina and to support their education and training in the trades and in business.
+Matijević's ultimate purpose was to establish an efficient organization — Privrednik — to identify talented children (boys and girls) from poor Serbian families in Dalmatia, Lika, Kordun, Banija, Baranja, Slavonia, Bosnia, Herzegovina and Vojvodina and to support their education and training in the trades and in business.

 After they were trained, it was Matijević's great hope that they would open their own shops and businesses and thus carry forward the means by which their people could progress culturally and socially.

 By design, the students were to be from poor families.
 And also by design, they had to be capable and ready to learn.

-Privrednik's first president was Isidor Dobrovic from Daruvar.
-The vice-presidents were Vladimir Matijević and Nikola Cuk, a successful wine merchant.
-The secretary was Ljubomir P. Ristic.
+Privrednik's first president was Isidor Dobrović from Daruvar.
+The vice-presidents were Vladimir Matijević and Nikola Ćuk, a successful wine merchant.
+The secretary was Ljubomir P. Ristić.
 All were dedicated to the goals of the society and were great benefactors, and in the first year, 1897, they registered and placed 207 students.

 Although the society operated with great success, it also faced several extraordinary crises between 1897 and 1947.
 Apparently Privrednik'sprogress aroused the authorities' suspicions as Austria-Hungary became more fearful of its Serbs.